econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

             y1 = MARGIN + i * SIDE
             self.canvas.create_line(x0, y0, x1, y1, fill=color)
 ```
 We draw the Sudoku grid.
+The method `create_line(x0, y0, x1, y1, ..., xn, yn, option, ...)` creates a line object that goes through a series of points on the Canvas.
+You can read more about the different Canvas objects [here](http://infohost.nmt.edu/tcc/help/pubs/tkinter/web/canvas.html)

 ```python
 def __draw_puzzle(self):